 Windows may have many drawbacks, old outdated ways, and some things that are just pure crap.
-But one of the most incredible, and perhaps also underrated features is the Windows taskbar.
+However, the Taskbar is one of the most incredible and underrated features in Windows.
 It has been around since Windows 95.
-A single panel that contains all system controls, icons, currently running tasks, the start button, and now your favorite apps as well.
-Dash to Panel is a great GNOME extension if you want to give Ubuntu a Windows makeover.
-Install the extension to get a Windows-like Taskbar on Ubuntu.
-If you don’t know the way to install extensions, read my GNOME Shell extension installation tutorial.
+The Taskbar is a panel that contains all system controls, icons, currently running tasks, the start button, and favorite apps.
+Dash to Panel is a great GNOME extension that gives Ubuntu a Windows makeover.
+You can get a Windows-like Taskbar on Ubuntu by installing a GNOME Shell extension.

 Dash to Panel

-All of this is possible because of the GNOME extension called Dash to Panel developed by jderose9.
+This is possible because of the GNOME extension called Dash to Panel developed by jderose9.
 It brings the GNOME app launcher to the bottom of the desktop and combines the system tray.
-This creates a taskbar that’s very similar to the one on Windows and KDE Plasma.
-It works great by default, but if you want a bit more Windows-like functionality you may want to tweak the settings.
+This creates a taskbar similar to the one on Windows and KDE Plasma.
+It works great by default, but if you want a bit more Windows-like functionality, you may have to tweak the settings.
 Before you can do that though, you’ll need to install the extension.
 If you don’t know anything about GNOME extensions, you can check out the post where we discuss

 Windows on Ubuntu